-The only bird-safe cookware brands are those that do not use any PFAS chemicals in their products.
-PFAS chemicals include PTFE (Teflon), PFOA, and PFOS.
-Look for uncoated pots and pans, such as cast iron, ceramic, and aluminum.
-Avoid cookware that is labeled as non-stick unless it’s clearly labeled PFAS-free.
+PFAS include PTFE (Teflon), PFOA, and PFOS.
+Look for uncoated pots and pans, like cast iron, ceramic, and aluminum.
+Avoid cookware labeled as non-stick unless it’s labeled as PFAS-free.

-Any frying pan or saucepan with a non-stick coating is potentially dangerous for parrots.
-The packaging doesn’t have to mention the word Teflon for it to pose a problem.
+The packaging doesn’t have to mention Teflon for it to pose a health risk to birds.

 What Is Teflon Poisoning in Birds?